No photos available

 The colour may range from yellowish to earthy-yellow.
 The male is distinguished from N. anai by the structure of its male palps.
 The female differs from N. anai by the shape of its egg sac.
 Consisting of 8–12 eggs, it is arranged in an elongated cluster, not in a single row.

-Length♀ 4–5 mm; ♂ 4–5 mm
+Length♀ 4–5 mm; ♂ 4–5 mm.

 HabitatUnderside of leaves in primary and secondary forests.

-Distribution Map for Nipisa phyllicola (Deeleman-Reinhold, 1986)
+Distribution of Nipisa phyllicola (Deeleman-Reinhold, 1986)

 Scroll